 Alectra Utilities has consistently expanded the scope of its self-declared GRI Application Level since 2008.
 Alectra completed its first self-declared filing at the “B” level in 2008, expanding to a "B+" in 2009.
 The "+" is a recognition that external assurance was sought and achieved over selected indicators and the Application Level.

 In 2010, 2011, 2012, 2103 and 2014, Horizon Holdings self-declared a GRI Application Level of "A+" on its external GRI report.

 Ernst & Young has provided the external review of compliance to the GRI disclosure guidelines for Horizon Holdings filings since 2009.

 For more information, please view Alectra Utilities’ Annual Reports.
 Contact us by email at firstname.lastname@example.org, or call 1-866-458-1236 or 905-522-9200.

 Global Reporting Initiative™ and all related Global Reporting Initiative materials are trademarks of the Global Reporting Initiative.

 12 Mile Creek Hydro Corridor Sustainable Vegetation Project completed

-Horizon Utilities Corporation partnered up with the City of St. Catharines, the Niagara Peninsula Conservation Authority and Ontario Power Generation to replace some trees and plants in one part of the 12 Mile Creek corridor with more suitable and sustainable species.
+Alectra Utilities partnered up with the City of St. Catharines, the Niagara Peninsula Conservation Authority and Ontario Power Generation to replace some trees and plants in one part of the 12 Mile Creek corridor with more suitable and sustainable species.

 For more information, please visit 12 Mile Creek Sustainable Vegetation Project.